nightflyza/OphanimFlow/README.md

 # REST API

 The REST API has several endpoints for getting preprocessed data as well as graphs.
 Details of the payloads and endpoints are below.
-All API requests performs as GET requests with some parameters.
+All API requests performs as GET requests with some parameters to base URL like http://yourhost/of/

 ## graph